Date of Degree

 Copyright 2010 Murat Yildirim

 Yildirim, Murat.
-"Slowing and switching of light in semiconductor quantum wells." dissertation, University of Iowa, 2010.
+"Slowing and switching of light in semiconductor quantum wells."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.